ndahigeze/wheatherforecatst_backend/WHEATHERAPI/README.md

 -> Need python3 for this project to work

-> Note: Make virtual environment and install all requirements in requirements.txt file for the project to work
+> Note: Make virtual environment, activate it and install all requirements in requirements.txt file for the project to work